Fairmont High School (Ohio)

 Kettering Fairmont High School is located in Kettering, Ohio, United States.
-It is home to approximately 2,500 students, making it the 6th largest high school in Ohio.
+It is home to about 2,500 students, making it the sixth largest high school in Ohio.

 History

 The original school was part of the Van Buren Township Schools and was opened in September 1906.
 The high school was located on Dorothy Lane just west of Far Hills Avenue.
 In 1922, the original four-room school was too small for the student population and was replaced by a larger building east of the original building on Dorothy Lane.
 The original four-room school house later became the first Kettering City Hall.

 As Van Buren Township began to rapidly grow as a desirable Dayton, Ohio suburban location, the new school on Dorothy Lane was quickly filled to capacity.
 In 1929, a new, modern building was built on Far Hills Avenue at the corner of Storms Road.
 The 1922 building became Dorothy Lane Elementary School.
 The cost of the new high school on Far Hills was $300,000 and led to its being called the "folly in the country."
 But it had to be expanded several times to keep pace with growing enrollment.
 The school mascot and colors were Dragons and purple and white.

 In 1934, Fairmont Stadium was constructed behind the school as a football and track and field venue for the school team.
 As interest in Fairmont football grew, a donation from the Foreman family, which had four sons who had been Dragon stars, helped remodel and enlarge the facilities.

 In 1954, the Village of Kettering, which occupied much of Van Buren Township, became the City of Kettering, one of the fastest growing in the area.
 The high school on Far Hills could no longer be expanded to house the growing student population.
 The Kettering Board of Education secured a large tract of land between Far Hills Avenue and Shroyer Road.
 A seven building campus style high school, the first of its kind in the Midwest, was opened in 1957 as a three-year high-school.
 The former building became Dwight L. Barnes Junior High School.
 Today, it is the home of the Kettering Board of Education.

 Within just a few years, the student enrollment of more than 2,000 was again exceeding the capacity of the new high school.
 By 1963, a second campus style high school located in the eastern part of the city was opened as Fairmont East High School and the existing school was renamed Fairmont West High School.
 Fairmont West retained the Dragons mascot and colors, while Fairmont East adopted the Falcons mascot and the colors Columbia blue and red.